evilbinary/myblog/README.md

   line of output that starts with 'CLIENT_MESSAGE: '.
 This line contains the generated admin password that you will need to begin administering your Django app.
 This is the only time the password will be displayed, so be sure to save it somewhere!
+You might want to pipe the output of the git push to a text file so you can grep for the password later.

-That's it, you can now checkout your application at (default admin account is admin/admin):
+That's it, you can now checkout your application at:

     http://django-$yournamespace.rhcloud.com